loiseaujc/Scientific_Computing_on_a_Laptop/_sources/Physics/NBody/simulation.md

 The code is now yours to play with!
 You can consider any initial arrangement of particles you'd like.
-Note however that, since we implemented a **particle-particle method**, the computation rapidly gets extremely expansive as you increase the number of particles.
+Note however that, since we implemented a **particle-particle method**, the computation rapidly gets extremely expensive as you increase the number of particles.
 You can try to see how many you can simulate in a reasonnable time on your own laptop.

 ## Project ideas to go further